applikatoni/applikatoni/README.md

 1. `go test ./...`
 2. `cd server && go build -o applikatoni .`

-Also, make sure you run `go fmt` before committing changes.
+Make sure you run `go fmt` before committing changes!

+Should you add a test?
+It depends.
+If it's easy to do: by all means, go ahead and do it!
+But especially the code in the `server` package is not that testable, so I'd understand if you won't add a test.

 Then send a pull request.
 If any of this doesn't work and you don't know why: send a pull request (or open a issue) and we'll see what we can do!